 Thinkful Data Science Online Bootcamp Review

-There's a lot of online course platforms nowadays; from Coursera, Udemy, edX, Udacity, to other online bootcamps, like Springboard.
+There are a lot of online course platforms nowadays; from Coursera, Udemy, edX, Udacity, to other online bootcamps, like Springboard.
 But as of 2018, I've found Thinkful to be the best online learning platform for data science I've joined.

 Upon joining, a few of the things stood out immediately: